The Barn Theatre at Smallhythe Place

 The 17th-century Barn Theatre was the brainchild of Ellen’s daughter, Edy Craig.
 Throughout her time at Smallhythe, Edy wished to convert the barn into a theatre, but her mother would not allow it.
 After her mother passed away in 1928, Edy held the venue’s first performance the following year.

-The working theatre hosts productions to this day and is a venue for hire for special occasions such as weddings.
+The working theatre hosts productions to this day and is a venue for hire for special occasions.

 Transforming a barn into a theatre